dotnet/runtime/src/tests/Interop/Swift/README.md

 4. An error should be thrown if the `error` register is set
 5. Cleanup may be required

-## Goals

-The goal of this experiment is to explore the possibilities and limitations of direct P/Invoke interop with Swift.
-It should implement runtime mechanisms for handling Swift ABI differences.
-Here is list of goals we want to focus on:
- - Type marshalling
- - Swift metadata marshalling
- - Thunks for `self` context
- - Thunks for `error` handling

-## The goals below are outdated and should be updated

-### Update Binding Tools for Swift to work with latest version of Mono runtime

-We should update the Binding Tools for Swift to be compatible with the latest version of the Mono runtime and Xcode.

-### Name mangling

-In order to simplify the testing we can use mangled name as the entry point.
-This provides a number of advantages, specifically for functions that have name overlap (i.e. functions with the same name that return different types) for which we cannot disambiguate from C#.
-The `Binding Tools for Swift` reads the dylib, pulls the public symbols and demangles them.
-However, we should discover the possibility to perform entry point name mangling within the runtime.
-In this case, it may slow down the compiler for non-Swift interops and have limitations for functions that have name overlap.

-### P/Invoke thunks

-The P/Invoke thunks should simplify register juggling by using predefined set of registers for `self` and `error` cases.
-We should explore possibilities and limitations of P/Invoke with instance functions.

-### Type marshalling
+### Type marshalling and metadata conversions

 Type marshalling should ideally be automated, with an initial focus on supporting blittable types.
 Later, we can extend support to include non-blittable types.

-## Template

-Template is used to set the definition of done (DoD) and contains of a set of unit tests that must be implemented.
-Each unit test is designed to cover a specific invocation type using different input types.
-The tests should be expanded with all Swift types.

-### Global/Static functions
+Here are some tasks (not a full list):
+ - Create a mapping between C# and Swift types
+ - Investigate and determine which types lack marshalling support
+ - Investigate and determine how to generate types metadata

 This is the simplest case that should be implemented.
+It should be expanded with other types.

 ```swift
 public static func add(_ a: Double, _ b: Double) -> Double {